snattrass/java-ee-concepts/README.md

 # Java EE Concepts

-A brief (one day) course on some basics of Java EE.
+A very brief introduction to some of the Java EE concepts used within Avaloq.